papachristoumarios/papachristoumarios.github.io/datasets.md

 * [pokec](https://drive.google.com/file/d/1mYF3E5adntiTbwb4EWp4SrAhYMD9yPMU/view?usp=sharing).
 Derived from [soc-pokec](https://snap.stanford.edu/data/soc-pokec.html).
 The data contains users of the pokec social network where users with private information have been filtered out.
 The attributes of each user are derived by looking at his/her corresponding profile interests (described in the original network).
 * [github](https://drive.google.com/file/d/1tqP-1uJvmKq96XsGmXCKTaHZV-FXs5i2/view?usp=sharing).
 Contains data gathered from [GHTorrent](https://ghtorrent.org) where nodes are github projects and attributes are programming languages that the corresponding project contains.

+#### Call Graphs

+These datasets contain call graphs derived using the [cscout](https://github.com/dspinellis/cscout) tool.
+Each file represents a directed call graph where each line corresponds to a directed edge between two entities (files, functions etc.).

+ * [Linux Kernel 4.21](https://zenodo.org/record/2652487#.YG0GLhNKjlw).
+The data was used to conduct [this study](https://dl.acm.org/doi/10.1145/3338906.3342483).
+ * [Call Graphs of many open-source projects](https://github.com/papachristoumarios/call-graphs).
+Contains call graphs of multiple open-source projects (described in the README).

 ### Other resources

  * Network Science